El Palo Alto: Legacy

 Once a lone tall tree visible for miles, (Note: A traveler from San Francisco, Concepción Fuller Ramirez, remembered of an 1837 visit "the two noble trees intertwined like brothers towering high above the oaks and buckeyes."
 Emory E. Smith in Palo Alto Live Oak said it once could be seen from Rincon Hill, San Francisco, 33 mi down the road to San Jose, on a clear day.) the tree's decline and the growth of nearby planted trees, such as eucalyptus, have made El Palo Alto much less visible from afar.
 El Palo Alto stands at about 110 ft in height, with a 90 in diameter and crown spread of 40 ft, and enjoys much greater health than it did a century ago.
 Preservation efforts continue, including with ground-penetrating radar, "air-spade excavation", drone monitoring of the tree's crown, and a prism attached to its top to track movement.
-Caltrain plans to make the railroad electric by 2024, which would eliminate the impact of smoke, and will replace the 1902 trestle.
+Caltrain made the railroad electric in 2024, eliminating the impact of smoke, and will replace the 1902 trestle.

 The tree remains prominent on the City of Palo Alto seal, in the Stanford University seal, and as a mascot in the university's marching band.
 The State of California designated the nearby "Portolá Journey's End" as the second California Historical Landmark in 1932; in 1974 the tree itself was registered with the state as a Point of Historical Interest.
 In 1987 the National Arborist Association and the International Society of Arboriculture recognized the tree for its historical importance.
 In 2004, seedlings from El Palo Alto were planted in the American Forests Historic Tree Nursery in Jacksonville, Florida.